daisz97/logVars_Plug-in/README.md

 #### 0.0.5
 * Change the representation tyle of recommended variables -- from being represented in "informationMessage" to being represented in the output panel.

+#### 0.0.6
+* Change the representation tyle of recommended variables -- from being represented in "informationMessage" to being represented in the output panel and the output panel.

 ## Enjoy!